Greentube/serialization/README.md

 #### Highlights

 * Simple abstraction
-* Multiple serialization types supported
+* Multiple serialization formats supported
 * Pay for play: no unwanted dependencies
 * DI packages to consume with single line of code